abelsonlive/cl-meats/readme.md

 ```
 Options:
   -h, --help            show this help message and exit
+  -m MESSAGE, --message=MESSAGE
+                        wheter or not to print message, default=True
+  -b MESSAGE_BUFFER, --message-buffer=MESSAGE_BUFFER
+                        wheter or not to print out the message buffer,
+                        default=True
+  -g GIF, --gif=GIF     whether or not to print the image, default=True
-  -x WIDTH, --img-x=WIDTH
+  -x WIDTH, --gif-width=WIDTH
-                        width of the image, default=33
+                        width of the image, default=40
-  -y HEIGHT, --img-y=HEIGHT
+  -y HEIGHT, --gif-height=HEIGHT
-                        height of the image, default=25
+                        height of the image, default=30
   -d DEBUG, --debug=DEBUG
-                        figure out whats broken
+                        figure out whats broken, default=False
   -s SCREEN_WIDTH, --screen-width=SCREEN_WIDTH
-                        width at which to wrap text, deault=60
+                        width at which to wrap text, default=40
+  -f SPEED, --speed=SPEED
+                        increase or decrease speed on a linear scale,
+                        default=1
   -a ADDRESS, --address=ADDRESS
                         the address of the meatspace socket,
                         default='https://chat.meatspac.es'